emberjs/website/source/guides/components/sending-actions-from-components-to-your-application.md

 Components are designed to be reusable across different parts of your application.
-In order to achieve this reusability, it's important that the actions that your components send be specified when the component is used in a template.
+In order to achieve this reusability, it's important that the actions that your components send can be specified when the component is used in a template.

 In other words, if you were writing a button component, you would not want to send a `click` action, because it is ambiguous and likely to